KFERMercer/OpenWrt/README.md

 # Mercer's Openwrt source

-This project is my own used router firmware, \
+This repositories is a router firmware that my own using. \
 made some improvements based on the original project.

 ## Notes:

-To build your own firmware you need to have access to a Linux, BSD or MacOSX system\
+To build your own firmware, you need to have access to a\
-(case-sensitive filesystem required).
-Cygwin will not be supported because of\
+Linux, BSD or MacOSX system (case-sensitive filesystem required). \
+Cygwin will not be supported because of the lack of\
-the lack of case sensitiveness in the file system.
+case sensitiveness in the file system.

 Also, you need to have installed necessary packages.\
 For example, in Debian: \